azchohfi/Crashlytics.Droid/README.md

 It's pretty strait forward.

 If you want, you can add a pre-build script to your project to get the manifest's "android:versionName" and set it right into the String.xml file, but that's up to you.

+--- NOTE ---

+This WORKS, but it won't create the project at Fabric's site, so you need to download Android Studio, download Fabric's Plugin, and follow the hole proccess of creating a Fabric's app inside Android Studio. ->Remember to use the exact same package name so the crashes sent to crashlytics actually report back to you.<-

+It's a PITA, but it's the only way I've found to create the project at Fabric's site.